Rural Edmonton UK: recollections and photos early 20th Century

 effects of my mother.

-Labelled Tottenham Sluice Gate, Weir Hall.
-Cliff Raven who provided the photo, courtesy of
+Labelled Tottenham Sluice Gate, Weir Hall, courtesy of

 Labelled Weir Hall, although I understand that Weir Hall was a country house,